CLS-Data/Fertility-histories-in-four-UK-cohort-studies/README.md

 |                |  non-biological children (whether has any, number, number of girls and boys, age of eldest and youngest)   |
 |Partnership           |  whether partner in houshold, marital status   |

-Further details about the full set of variables available can be found in the user guide for the deposited data [online link to guide to be inserted when on CLS website].
+Further details about the full set of variables available can be found in the [**user guide**](https://cls.ucl.ac.uk/wp-content/uploads/2025/07/cohorts_harmonised_fertility_user_guide.pdf) for the deposited data.

 ---